TresorMitashi/Customer-Churn-Prediction/README.md

 Overall, the motivation behind analyzing customer churn in the telecom industry lies in improving business performance, enhancing customer satisfaction, and staying ahead in a highly competitive market through data-driven decision-making and strategic planning.

+Do monthly charges influence churn?
+Which services are most associated with churn?
+Is tenure a predictor of churn?

 3. File Descriptions

    The notebook jupyter file contains the code written to analyze the dataset, perform data preprocessing, exploratory data analysis (EDA).